-Figure A 6.14 shows the Northern hemisphere baseline atmospheric concentration of HFC-23 from 2008 onwards.
-The baseline trend is monotonic and positive, in 2016 the baseline increased by 0.8 ppt.
+Figure A 6.15 shows the Northern hemisphere background atmospheric concentration of HFC-23 from 2008 onwards.
+The background trend is monotonic and positive, in 2018 the background increased by 1.2 ppt.

-InTEM emission estimates for the UK for HFC-23 from 2009 are higher than the low emissions estimated by the GHGI for this period.
-The introduction of the TAC emissions in 2013 re-enforces this finding, albeit the emissions are very small (Figure A 6.15).
+InTEM emission estimates for the UK for HFC-23 from 2009 are higher than the low emissions estimated by the GHGI for this period, although the InTEM uncertainties are large and mostly extend down to zero.
+The introduction of the TAC emissions in 2013 re-enforces this finding, albeit the emissions are very small (Figure A 6.16).
+There are clearly some intermittent emissions of HFC-23 remaining in the UK.

-Figure A 6.14 Monthly Northern Hemisphere trend in HFC-23 estimated from Mace Head observations (blue line).
+Figure A 6.15 Monthly Northern Hemisphere trend in HFC-23 estimated from Mace Head observations (blue line).
 Red line denotes the annual trend.
 Data under grey shading are not yet ratified.

-Verification of the UK emission inventory estimates for HFC-23 in Gg yr-1 from 1990.
+Figure A 6.16 Verification of the UK emission inventory estimates for HFC-23 in Gg yr 1 from 1990.
 GHGI estimates are shown in black.
-InTEM (MHD-only, 3-year) estimates are shown in brown (1σ uncertainty in yellow).
-InTEM (DECC, 2-year) estimates are shown in red.
+InTEM (MHD-only, 3-year) estimates are shown in blue (±1σ).
+InTEM (DECC, 12-mth) estimates are shown in orange (±1σ).
+The second plot is plotted from the year 2000 on an expanded y-axis.